SupritiVats/Terribly_Tiny_Tales_Assignment/README.md

 ## EXPLAINATION OF THE ASSIGNMENT:
 ### Imported:
-The React, useState and useEffect are imported from the React library chart.js/auto from Chart.js library, which is used for creating charts and graphs. papaparse is used for parsing and generating CSV files.
+The React, useState and useEffect are imported from the React library.

+chart.js/auto from Chart.js library, which is used for creating charts and graphs.

+papaparse is used for parsing and generating CSV files.

-### Commands to install chart.js:
+### Command to install chart.js:
 ```
  npm install chart.js
 ```

-### Commands to install papaparse:
+### Command to install papaparse:
 ```
  npm install papaparse
 ```